pitt-cdm/2019spring/schedule.md

 For next time:

 * Post your pitch website materials to github by Thursday; aim for 10pm Wednesday night if possible.
  * When it's ready, post a link to make it easier for your classmates to find
-* Read through as many pitches as you can before class.
  * In class, you'll each have 2-3 minutes to make your pitch, which hopefully leaves us with 10 minutes to vote on your top four.
+* UPDATE: I'm extending the deadline for the web unit reflection (and any attendant revisions to your pitch site) to Tuesday, 11/7.
+As usual, please aim for the night before.
 * If you haven't yet, sign up for a midterm conference with Ben over the next two weeks (absolute latest deadline: 11/9)

 <h3><a href="lesson-18">Lesson 18, Thursday, 11/2</a> – Lightning talk presentations and project vote</h3>